 Whether you’re optimizing existing videos and re-purposing them, or planning to create new content, these tips from social media marketing headhunters will ensure your videos have the maximum appeal and impact for each social media platform.

 With over 336 million monthly active users worldwide, social media managers must effectively know how to stand out and set their business apart on Twitter.
-And there’s no question as to if videos drive higher engagement on this channel.
+And there’s no question if videos drive higher engagement on this channel.
 According to Twitter, videos are six times more likely to be retweeted than tweets with photos and increase the average lift in purchase intent by 34 percent.

 There are four ways to share videos on Twitter: